Transition Matrix OBS Guide 2021

 Where to Now?

 For such a simple tool, the OBS Transition Matrix is revolutionizing broadcasts around the world.
 The days of one boring transition are long gone.
 Now you can deploy an endless amount of stingers, which makes for a more enjoyable and watchable stream.
 And that means higher view counts and chat engagement.
-Seriously, it’s one of our favorite OBS plugins out there.
+Seriously, it’s one of our favorite OBS tricks out there — along with using image masks to change your webcam shape!

 Once you’ve mastered the plugin, the fun part really begins.
 Now you can begin expanding your transition collection, introducing new animations, speeds and art styles.
 Not sure where to start?
 Visit our Stream Store to shop premium stingers, including 10 FREE designs you can upload to your OBS today.